Skip to content

 • Windshield scraper and shovel

-Keep your car running well with routine maintenance.
-Fill up with gas and check the battery and tires before a storm hits.
+Also, make sure your car is winter-ready with routine maintenance.
+Fill the gas tank, check the battery, and ensure tires are in good condition before a storm hits.

 Traveling during winter weather?
 Read our holiday travel safety guide here.